-In the long run, natural selection-redesign at the genotype level-will tend to follow the lead o/and confirm the directions taken by the individual organisms' successful explorations-redesign at the individual or phenotype level a minimum, if not altogether out of the picture; all it requires is some brute, mechanical capacity to stop a random walk when a Good Thing comes along, a minimal capacity to "recognize" a tiny bit of progress, to "learn" something by blind trial and error.
+In the long run, natural selection-redesign at the genotype level-will tend to follow the lead o/and confirm the directions taken by the individual organisms' successful explorations-redesign at the individual or phenotype level.

+The way I have just described the Baldwin Effect certainly keeps Mind to a minimum, if not altogether out of the picture; all it requires is some brute, mechanical capacity to stop a random walk when a Good Thing comes along, a minimal capacity to "recognize" a tiny bit of progress, to "learn" something by blind trial and error.
 In fact, I have put it in behavioristic terms.
-What Baldwin discovered was that creatures capable of "reinforcement learning" not only do better individually than creatures that are entirely "hard-wired"; their species will evolve faster because of its greater capacity to discover design improvements in the neighborhood.
-This is not how Baldwin described the effect he proposed.
+What Baldwin discovered was that creatures capable of "reinforce-ment learning" not only do better individually than creatures that are entirely "hard-wired"; their species will evolve faster because of its greater capacity to discover design improvements in the neighborhood.6 This is not how Baldwin described the effect he proposed.
 His temperament was the farthest thing from behaviorism.
 As Richards notes: